 Brussels Sprouts For Your Holiday Meal

-Brussels sprouts are becoming the hot veggie at creative, upscale restaurants.
+Brussels sprouts have enjoyed being the hot veggie at creative, upscale restaurants the last couple of years.
 While they may not have been your favorite as a child – especially if boiled to a flavorless mush – Brussels sprouts are definitely worth another try.
 A natural source of dietary fiber, folic acid, vitamin C, vitamin K, beta-carotene and several key antioxidants, Brussels sprouts:

 - Support optimal functioning of the heart and immune system